-Findings also suggest that “children with cochlear implants do not differ from hearing children on any self-perception scales.”
+Findings of the study also suggest that “children with cochlear implants do not differ from hearing children on any self-perception scales.”
 Children with cochlear implants who perceive themselves in a generally positive manner were found to interact more, have more verbal exchanges, and initiate more new topics when engaged in a social relationship with a hearing peer”.

-As the trend for cochlear implants in children grows, deaf-community advocates have tried to counter the “either or” formulation of voice versus sign language to a “both/and” approach; some schools now are successfully integrating cochlear implants with sign language into their educational programs, however, some opponents of sign language education argue that the most successfully implanted children are those who are encouraged to listen and speak rather than overemphasize their ASL skills”.
+As the trend for cochlear implants in children grows, deaf-community advocates have tried to counter the “either or” formulation of voice versus sign language to a “both/and” approach.
+Some schools now are successfully integrating cochlear implants with sign language into their educational programs.
+However, some opponents of sign language education argue that the most successfully implanted children are those who are encouraged to listen and speak rather than overemphasize their ASL skills”.

-The American Medical Association (AMA) and the American Academy of Otolaryngology-Head and Neck Surgery (16) now consider the cochlear implant to be a viable, even standard treatment for profound deafness for children.
+The American Medical Association (AMA) and the American Academy of Otolaryngology-Head and Neck Surgery now consider the cochlear implant to be a viable, even standard treatment for profound deafness for children.